fireeye/rt2jira/README.md

 ## Description ##

 This Python script automatically convert RT tickets to JIRA tickets, where the uniqueness of the RT ticket is based on the (requestor identity, subject) of the RT ticket, which will then get assigned a unique JIRA ticket.
 This script will also synchronize new comments on existing RT tickets and represent them as new JIRA comments.  **However**, this script is a 1-way sync.
 It will **not** take new JIRA comments/tickets and represent that activity in new/existing RT tickets.
+This script is designed to be run on a periodic basis, in order to resync new RT tickets to JIRA tickets.

 ## Prerequisites ##